Large-eye snaggletooth

 The large-eye snaggletooth (Borostomias antarcticus), also called the straightline dragonfish or Antarctic snaggletooth, is a species of fish in the family Stomiidae (barbeled dragonfishes).

 Description

 The large-eye snaggletooth is black in colour, up to 35 cm in length.
 It has 9–13 dorsal soft rays and 12–17 anal soft rays.
 It is identified by the lack of high arch in the photophores behind the anal base, presence of double postorbital organ and the clear separation of the dagger-like teeth in its upper jaw.
 It has 40–60 lateral photophores extending along its belly and positioned in two straight lines.
+The genome of Borostomias antarcticus contains at least fifteen filovirus-like elements (nucleoprotein-like) of which nine have extended open reading frames.

 Habitat

 The large-eye snaggletooth is bathydemersal and mesopelagic, staying below 500 m during the day, sometimes as deep as 2500 m.
 It is found in oceans worldwide.

 Behaviour

 The large-eye snaggletooth feeds on mysids, bony fish and crustaceans.